 You can catch K-von on television in one of his many appearances, on his popular Youtube channel, or better yet, check him out live at an event near you!

-Patrick was alien Johnny Unitas for 2 seasons on the ABC sitcom The Neighbors and just gust starred on Adult Swim's Hot Package.
-He was sidekick to Rob Corddry on ABC's Happy Endings and he writes/acts for the popular internet channel Totally Sketch.
-Patrick created the hit stage shows All About Walken: TheImpersonators of Christopher Walken and All About Jack (Nicholson) and he played Gary Busey in the wildly popular interactive show Point Break Live!
-He performs his one man show, Young Sully, across the country as well as a style of stand-up that blends the open honesty of his darkly humorous and unique upbringing with impressions and physical comedy.
+Patrick was alien Johnny Unitas for 2 seasons on the ABC sitcom The Neighbors and guest stars this season on Adult Swim's Hot Package.
+He has also guested on ABC's Happy Endings, Comedy Central's Free Radio and is the creator of the hit stage shows All About Walken: TheImpersonators of Christopher Walken and All About Jack (Nicholson).
+He played Gary Busey in the wildly popular interactive show Point Break Live! and performs his one man show, Young Sully, across the country as well as a style of stand-up that blends the open honesty of his darkly humorous and unique upbringing with impressions and physical comedy.
 As a producer, his documentary on Lenny Bruce titled Looking for Lenny was ranked by IFC.COM as #1 on their "10 Great Documentaries about Comedians" list.
 He currently writes for the internet's AwesomenessTV and Totally Sketch and just mounted a stage homage to what he considers the most underrated movie of the 1980s, Summer School.

 Nick Rutherford's imaginative style has captivated audiences all over the world.
 He recently finished a nationwide tour with his sketch group "Good Neighbor."
 His work can be seen on MTV, E! and the CW network.
 Nick was featured at the Edinburgh Fringe Festival, New York Underground Comedy Festival, The Los Angeles Comedy Festival, The SF SketchFest and the Out of Bounds Festival in Austin TX.
 You can currently catch him on Comedy Central on “Nick Swardson’s Pretend Time.”